SamuelGarrattIqa/helm_upgrade_logs/README.md

 This library waits for logs to start in pods for 90 seconds or controlled by environment variable `helm_upgrade_logs_log_start`.
 After that it waits 35 seconds for logs to start in pods after the first one.
 This is controlled by environment variable `helm_upgrade_logs_pod_start`

+Logs are pushed to STDOUT and also to files in a folder `helm_upgrade_logs`.
+The ENV variable `helm_upgrade_logs_error_msg` can be set to throw an error at the end for a certain string contained in the logs like `ERROR`.
+The `helm_upgrade_logs_ado_error` can be set to raise a signal to Azure Dev Ops to throw an error in the build.

 To test a chart showing it logs, in a similar way run
 ```bash